 Increase heat to high, then add coconut milk, ají amarillo, and squash and bring to a simmer.
 Season with salt.
 Return chicken to pot along with any accumulated juices, resting it skin side up on top of squash so that skin remains above the surface of the liquid.

 Transfer pot to oven and bake, uncovered, until chicken is cooked through and squash is tender, about 45 minutes.

 Remove from oven and stir in peas and cilantro.
 Serve right away with rice or boiled yuca.

 Ají amarillo can be found in Peruvian and Mexican grocery stores, as well as online.
-Adjust the amount of chili paste in this dish based on your taste, keeping in mind that the heat will mellow out after cooking.
-If you cannot find ají amarillo, any other chili paste will also work well.
+Adjust the amount of chile paste in this dish based on your taste, keeping in mind that the heat will mellow out after cooking.
+If you cannot find ají amarillo, any other chile paste will also work well.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |Saturated Fat 22g||109%|

 |Total Carbohydrate 30g||11%|